nickmiller-iit/SoybeanLooper/AnalysisNotes.md

  1. Update the redundans assembly to remove pipe chars from identifiers.
  2. Regenerate BED files to match identifiers.
  3. Generate a new BED file with 1bp targets, evenly spaced through the non-repetitive regions at 500bp intervals. targets within 200 bases of the start or end of the scaffold are dropped.
-This has the effect that, at the tiling stage, MIPgen ontly needs to "tile" over a single base, so it just picks the best probe for each 1bp target.
+This has the effect that, at the tiling stage, MIPgen only needs to "tile" over a single base, so it just picks the best probe for each 1bp target.
 This also reduces the sizes of the output files considerably.

 These workarounds were figured out in discussion with Evan Boyle and Jay Shendure.
 Be sure to acknowledge them in the paper.